Bent metallocene: Redox

 Reduction of vanadocene dichloride gives vanadocene.

 Olefin polymerization catalysis

 Although bent metallocenes are of no commercial value as olefin polymerization catalysts, studies on these compounds were highly influential on the industrial processes.
 Already in 1957 there were reports on the polymerization of ethylene using a catalyst prepared from Cp_{2}TiCl_{2} and trimethyl aluminium.
 Reactions involving the related Cp_{2}Zr_{2}Cl_{2}/Al(CH_{3})_{3} system revealed the beneficial effects of trace amounts of water for ethylene polymerization.
 It is now known that the partially hydrolyzed organoaluminium reagent methylaluminoxane ("MAO") gives rise to families of highly active catalysts.
-Work in this are led to constrained geometry complexes, which are not bent metallocenes, but exhibit related structural features.
+Work in this area led to constrained geometry complexes, which are not bent metallocenes, but exhibit related structural features.